-Seattle, Washington, is considering a bill that would require televisions in all of the city’s public spaces to show closed captioning whenever those TVs are on.
-This will include bars, restaurants, fitness centers, and hospital waiting rooms.
+Seattle, Washington, passed a bill that requires televisions in all of the city’s public spaces to show closed captioning whenever those TVs are on.
+This includes bars, restaurants, fitness centers, and hospital waiting rooms.

 Seattle businesses already are required by law to turn on closed captioning if someone requests they be turned on.
-The proposed legislation places the responsibility on businesses to turn on captions rather than on the person asking for captions.
+The new legislation effectively places the responsibility on businesses to turn on captions rather than on the person asking for captions.

-The bill would allow exceptions if a television in a public area is technically incapable of showing closed captioning.
-Supporters say the bill will create equal access to information for everyone in the community.
+The bill allows exceptions if a television in a public area is technically incapable of showing closed captioning.
+Supporters say the bill creates equal access to information for everyone in the community.

-If approved, Seattle would follow a number of other cities, including Rochester, New York; San Francisco, California; Portland, Oregon; Ann Arbor, Michigan; and Pawtucket, Rhode Island, with similar ordinances.
+Seattle follows a number of other cities, including Rochester, New York; San Francisco, California; Portland, Oregon; Ann Arbor, Michigan; and Pawtucket, Rhode Island, with similar ordinances.

 Since their introduction to television audiences in the early 1970s, closed captions have expanded beyond the media and entertainment borders.
 They are now ubiquitous in corporations, classrooms, sporting events, arena-filled concerts, and everywhere inclusion and accessibility is required and desired.